oracle-livelabs/developer/dev-guide-ai-finance/user-story/user-story.md

     ![Homepage](./images/app-home.png =50%x*)

-## Task 2: Demo - Customer with strong Credit Score
+## Task 2: Demo - Customer with strong credit score

 In this first example, you will use the application to approve a customer with strong credit score.
 The first user on your to-do list is James Smith.